-Bryan Sugar is a partner in the Chicago office of Lewis Brisbois and a co-chair of the Intellectual Property & Technology Practice.
+Bryan Sugar is a partner in the Chicago office of Lewis Brisbois and a member of the Intellectual Property & Technology Practice.

 Mr. Sugar's practice focuses on the administration of domestic and international trademark registration programs, intellectual property issues in acquisitions and secured transactions, and litigation and counseling involving copyrights, trademarks, patents, domain names, e-commerce, licensing, rights of publicity and rights in computer software and databases.

 Mr. Sugar specializes in trademark, copyright, and unfair competition law, and has significant experience with United States federal court litigation.
 Mr. Sugar also specializes in proceedings in the United States Patent and Trademark Office before the Trademark Trial and Appeal Board; UDRP Internet domain name disputes; corporate trademark licensing; entertainment; publishing; mergers and acquisitions; intellectual property audits; and the development of corporate trademark enforcement programs.

 Mr. Sugar is a key member of the firm’s Illinois Biometric Information Protection Act (BIPA), working closely with national insurance carriers and private clients for defense, compliance and mitigation of risk related to BIPA.
 With his background in technology and intellectual property, he is uniquely positioned to address issues related to the technology that may be capturing biometric information and, as such, is on the forefront of this threshold issue in class BIPA litigation.